hanjingo/doc/NOTE/PRINCIPLES_OF_ECONOMICS/chapter28.md

 `Fisher effect`. the one-for-one adjustment of the nominal interest rate to the inflation rate.

-`hsoeleather costs`. the resources wasted when inflation encourages people to reduce their money holdings.
+shoe leather costs`. the resources wasted when inflation encourages people to reduce their money holdings.

 `menu costs`. the costs of changing prices.